šļø Jesus Academia Part 3

 However, just four days later, on October 10th, Beethoven wrote a completely different note, one full of hope and resolve:

 What happened in those four days to cause such a change in Beethoven?
-Roland suggests that during his four days in Heiligenstadt, Beethoven had a mystical encounter with Jesus, particularly the Jesus who suffered in the Garden of Gethsemane.
+Pastor Ko posits that during his four days in Heiligenstadt, Beethoven had a mystical encounter with Jesus, particularly the Jesus who suffered in the Garden of Gethsemane.

 Piano Sonata No. 32 in C Minor, Op.
 111 (1822)